ymittal/TextAnalyzer/accuracy/README.md

 # Modified Stemming Algorithm

 A major part of this project is the algorithm I use to obtain the stems of different words.
 Stemming is the process of removing inflectional affixes from a word to get the stem, which may not be a valid word.
+For example, the words "running", "runner" and "runs" reduce to the stem "run".

 ## Background